 Count out 40 lollipops (or whatever age your recipient is turning).

-Stick them all around the tower.
-You can stick them haphazardly, but keep in mind that you want the tower to stand on its own when you’re done.
-So try and keep them symmetrical, if you can, and add more to the bottom layers to weigh it down than the top.
+Stick the lollipops all around the tower.
+You can stick the lollipop stick haphazardly, but keep in mind that you want the tower to stand on its own when you’re done.
+So try and keep the lollipops symmetrical, if you can, and add more to the bottom layers so the tower isn’t top heavy.

 When you have all the lollipops in the tower, cut another piece or two of decorative mesh and weave it between the lollipops to give the tower a little more fullness.

 Write your message on the white card stock with the marker.
 Cut it out and tape it to the skewer.

 Stick the skewer down the center of the top of the tower.
 Push it down as far as it will go without coming out the bottom of your foam floral cone.